Dairy farming: Nutritional management

 Feed for their cattle is by far one of the largest expenses for dairy producer whether it be provided by the land they graze or crops grown or purchased.
 Pasture based dairy producers invest much time and effort into maintaining their pastures and thus feed for their cattle.
 Pasture management techniques such as rotational grazing are common for dairy production.
 Many large dairies that deliver food to their cattle have a dedicated nutritionist who is responsible for formulating diets with animal health, milk production, and cost efficiency in mind.
 For maximum productivity diets must be formulated differently depending on the growth rate, milk production, and reproductive status of each animal.

-Cattle are classified as ruminants because of the amazing construction of their digestive tract.
-Their symbiotic relationship with the microbes that occupy the fermentation chamber in their stomach, the rumen, allows them to survive on incredibly low quality feed.
-The rumen is a micro-ecosystem within each dairy cow.
+Cattle are classified as ruminants (suborder ruminantia belonging to the order artiodactyl) as they are able to acquire nutrients from even low quality plant-based food, thanks mainly to their symbiotic relationship with the microbes that ferment it in a chamber of their stomachs called the rumen.
+The rumen is a literal micro-ecosystem within each dairy cow.
 For optimal digestion, the environment of the rumen must be ideal for the microbes.
 In this way, the job of a ruminant nutritionist is to feed the microbes not the cow.

 The nutritional requirements of cattle are usually divided into maintenance requirements, which depend on the cow's weight; and milk production requirements, which in turn depend on the volume of milk the cow is producing.
 The nutritional contents of each available feed are used to formulate a diet that meets all nutritional needs in the most cost effective way.
 Notably, cattle must be fed a diet high in fiber to maintain a proper environment for the rumen microbes.
 Farmers typically grow their own forage for their cattle.
 Crops grown may include corn, alfalfa, timothy, wheat, oats, sorghum and clover.
 These plants are often processed after harvest to preserve or improve nutrient value and prevent spoiling.
 Corn, alfalfa, wheat, oats, and sorghum crops are often anaerobically fermented to create silage.
 Many crops such as alfalfa, timothy, oats, and clover are allowed to dry in the field after cutting before being baled into hay.

 To increase the energy density of their diet, cattle are commonly fed cereal grains.
 In many areas of the world, dairy rations also commonly include byproducts from other agricultural sectors.
 For example, in California cattle are commonly fed almond hulls and cotton seed.
 Feeding of byproducts can reduce the environmental impact of other agricultural sectors by keeping these materials out of landfills.

 To meet all of their nutritional requirements cows must eat their entire ration.
 Unfortunately, much like humans, cattle have their favorite foods.
 To keep cattle from selectively eating the most desirable parts of the diet, most produces feed a total mixed ration (TMR).
 In this system all the components of the feed are well mixed in a mixing truck before being delivered to the cattle.
 Different TMRs are often prepared for groups of cows with different nutritional requirements.